Figures show hundreds of COVID-19 deaths in UK care homes - KVIA

 The Office for National Statistics said 5,979 deaths that occurred in England up to April 3 involved COVID-19, 15% more than the 5,186 deaths announced by the National Health Service for the same period.

-As of Monday, the government had reported 11,329 deaths in the U.K. of people with the new coronavirus.
+As of Tuesday the government had reported more than 12,000 deaths in the U.K. of people with the new coronavirus.

-Worldwide, more than 1.9 million infections have been reported and over 119,000 people have died.

 That total, updated daily, only includes people who died in hospitals.
 The higher figure, published weekly by the statistics office, includes deaths in all settings including nursing homes, and cases where coronavirus was suspected but not tested for.

+The government says outbreaks of COVID-19 have been reported at one in eight U.K. care homes.

-Care home operators and staff say that figure likely under-estimates the true toll in facilities that house some of the country’s oldest and most vulnerable people.
+Care home operators and staff say that figure likely underestimates the true toll in facilities that house some of the country’s oldest and most vulnerable people, cared for by often overworked and poorly paid staff.

-The boss of one of Britain’s biggest nursing home operators said Tuesday that the number of coronavirus cases and deaths among elderly residents is much higher than has been officially reported.

-The government says outbreaks of COVID-19 have been reported in one in eight U.K. care homes.

 Care homes across the country say they have struggled to get adequate protective equipment for staff, and are seeing staff shortages as many workers fall ill or have to self-isolate.